-In reception, if a resident requires medication the prescriber must check or complete the IPRA (appendix 3) and refer to the medicines possession RAG rating tool (appendix 2a).
+In reception, if a resident requires medication the prescriber must check the already completed IPRA (appendix 3) or complete a new IPRA and refer to the medicines possession RAG rating tool (appendix 2a) prior to prescribing.

-Refer to Section 6.1 and Appendix 2a the medicines possession RAG rating tool for exceptions, which include paracetamol, a maximum of two days' supply IP; and insulin.
+Refer to Section 6. and Appendix 2a the medicines possession RAG rating tool for exceptions, which include paracetamol, a maximum of two days' supply IP; and insulin.